wannaBpark/2023-1-OS-PAs/README.md

 - Note that the shell should be *sane* after processing the pipe.

+- Aliases should be applied to the both commands before and after the pipe symbol.

 - Hints
   - `pipe(2)` and `dup2(2)`.
   - Implement incrementally.
 First check whether the pipe symbol exists in the tokens.
 If not, just do execute the command.
 If exists, split the tokens into two pars and feed them to **two** different processes which are connected through a pipe.